 Ian Coristine's sixth book, a memoir, is titled One in a Thousand.
 Reminiscent of The Olive Farm, A Year in Provence and Under the Tuscan Sun, it was co-written with Donna Walsh Inglehart (Grindstone, Breaking the Ring).
 This groundbreaking eBook was produced by Toronto's McLellan Interactive Publishing.
 Highly rated in Apple’s iPad App Store, it has been highly praised by many reviewers, including Kirkus Reviews who bill themselves as "The World's Toughest Book Critics."
 It showcases an entirely new form of storytelling, using over 450 images, 11 videos, audio, an interactive map and slideshows with 18 moody instrumental tracks from the award winning band, Great Lake Swimmers.

 One garnered 5-star ratings in Apple's iTunes store, has been downloaded in 32 different countries and was awarded the 2012 MarCom Award, selected from over 6,000 entries submitted from around the world, garnering the highest possible praise: "Every once in a while an entry comes across the judging table that totally enthralls us.
 We quickly forget where we are and what we are doing.
 We become spectators, not judges.
 Such was the case with an eBook app called One in a Thousand."

 Five years and 20,000 images after Volume V's release, Ian Coristine's 1000 Islands (Volume VII) was released, becoming his 6th bestseller.
 The culmination of 20 years of photography of the River, Volume VII offers the author's favorite picks from the over 50,000 images he felt worth keeping.
 It includes a detailed 1000 Islands map which locates all the book's photo locations as well as all there is to do on the River.
-A massive print run kept physical quality at the highest level while reducing the price significantly.
+All told, his six books in print have sold over 119,000 copies within the 30-mile 1000 Islands corridor.